 - a.
-What designated and informal recreational opportunities are in the immediate vicinity? - b.
+What designated and informal recreational opportunities are in the immediate vicinity?

+The project site, a high school baseball field, is a recreational facility which is part of a larger school campus containing tennis courts, a football field, running track, and other playfield areas for formal and informal recreational opportunities. - b.
 Would the proposed project displace any existing recreational uses?
-If so, describe. - c.
+If so, describe.
+The project would not displace any existing recreational uses. - c.
 Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: